gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Model Structure
 ---------------

-For the construction of the GDP charge and discharge design models, the power plant model described in :ref:`Ultra-Supercritical Power Plant` is used as the base model to include the storage systems to different integration points in the power plant.
-The charge system comprises a storage heat exchanger, a splitter, a cooler, and a pump, while the discharge storage system includes a storage heat exchanger, a splitter, and a turbine, the latter used to produce power with the new generated steam.
-Both, charge and discharge design models, use unit models from the power generation unit model library, the IAPWS property package for steam and water, and the Molten salt and :ref:`Thermal Oil Property Package` for the storage heat exchanger.
+For the construction of the charge and discharge GDP design models, the power plant model described in :ref:`Ultra-Supercritical Power Plant` is used as the base model to integrate the storage system.
+The charge cycle of TES uses a heat exchanger, a splitter, a cooler, and a pump, while the discharge cycle uses a heat exchanger, a splitter, and a turbine `ST`, where `ST` is used to produce additional power using the steam generated from the discharge heat exchanger.
+Both, charge and discharge design models use unit models from the IDAES power generation unit model library, the IAPWS property package for steam and water, and the property packages for Solar Salt Property Package, Hitec Salt Property Package, and :ref:`Thermal Oil Property Package`.
 The unit models used in the design superstructures are shown in the table below:

 ================================= =====================================================================
 Unit Model                        Units in Flowsheet